AashishUpadhyay/Key-Value-Databases-Design/README.md

 - Immutable segments on disk undergo merge and compaction
 - During reads, the search is first performed in the memtable and then in the on-disk segments based on recency order

-The segments are called as SSTable(Sorted Strings Table) and in-memory Index are called

 This approach is used in dabases like DynamoDB, Cassandra